konashevich/authorised_mempool/sanctioned_validators_paper.md

 If an unauthorised (e.g., sanctioned or unknown) validator attempts to include a transaction from this application in their block, the smart contract detects that `block.coinbase` is not in the whitelist and immediately **reverts** the transaction.

 The consequences of this revert are critical.
-Firstly, the transaction fails immediately, ensuring no state change occurs.
-Secondly, the validator still expends computational resources to execute the logic up to the point of failure.
-Critically, while the base fee is burned (per EIP-1559), the priority fee (tip) intended for the validator technically still exists but is reduced to "economic dust"—negligible for the cost of inclusion.
-The transaction effectively yields zero meaningful value compared to a successful execution, and the user is penalised for attempting to bypass the authorised channel.
+Firstly, the transaction fails immediately, ensuring no state change occurs—**the token is not transferred**.
+Secondly, the user is still charged for the gas consumed by the execution up to the point of the revert.
+The non-compliant validator receives a small fee for this execution (the gas used), but the user is effectively penalised: they pay the fee but achieve nothing.
+This makes circumventing the authorised channel economically irrational for the user and serves as a deterrent for violating the ban to do business with sanctioned and nauthorised nodes.

 ## 6 Evaluation